konstantinosbakos/Natural_Language_Processing_ML/README.md

 ## Summary

-This is a project that puts into use different machine learning methods with the goal to compare their efficiency in classifying reviews as good or bad.
+This is a project that puts into use different machine learning methods with the goal to compare their efficiency in classifying reviews as positive or negative.

-The reviews are contained in the `.csv` file found in the project and are either good (6-10) or bad (0-4), since the classification methods used, are binary.
+The reviews are contained in the `.csv` file found in the project and are either positive (6-10) or negative (0-4), since the classification methods used, are binary.
 There are no reviews with a score of "5" in the dataset.
 The end product should be machine learning models that are capable of understanding if a review is positive or negative with high accuracy.

 ## Data Preprocessing